DarlanJurak/KNN/README.md

 Tested on Linux (Ubuntu 16.04).

 Compilation: runs "make" on terminal in the KNN directory.
-This must generates a "knn" executable file.
+This must generates a "knn.exe" executable file.

-Execution: runs "./knn" on terminal.
+Execution: runs "./knn.exe" on terminal.

 During execution follow strictly the rules presented.